heidre/projectDesign/README.md

 ## Files and Specifications

-All relevant files for the extension are stored under the file name "extension.zip".
+All relevant files for use are stored under the file name "extension.zip".

 ## Instructions